42 (2013) Directed by Brian Helgeland

-If you’re looking for a movie this year that deals with America’s history of overcoming racism then 42 is your movie, it’s much more accessible than Lincoln (2012) and doesn’t have the excesses and violence of a film like Danjo Unchained (2012).
+If you’re looking for a movie this year that deals with America’s history of working to overcoming racism then 42 is your movie, it’s much more accessible than Lincoln (2012) and doesn’t have the excesses and violence of a film like Danjo Unchained (2012).
 Aside from all of that it’s a great baseball film and ranks up there with favourites like Fieldof Dreams (1989), The Bad News Bears (1976), and The Natural (1984).
 The only caution is that while the film is rated PG-13, it is rated that way for thematic elements including language, the language gets very racist in parts and is intend to make you feel uncomfortable, which it does, notably in a scene with Alan Tudyk who plays Ben Chapman the manager of the Philadelphia Phillies, so if you are sensitive to this or if you have a hard time with this particular theme you’ll want to take that into consideration before watching the film.

 following Jesus does in fact take guts

-The beauty of 42 is its character study of a man living out his faith in Jesus in the daily trials and tribulations that he faces each day in his vocation as husband, father, and baseball player.
+The beauty of 42 is its character study, excellently acted by Chadwick Boseman, of a man living out his faith in Jesus in the daily trials and tribulations that he faces each day in his vocation as husband, father, and baseball player.
 It shows vividly how the choices made day in and day out make a difference and how denying ourselves and following Christ Jesus does in fact take guts and isn’t easy.
 Viewers who are only semi-aware of the Bible, or who are only just beginning to learn more about the Christian faith, may not at first see the connection between some of the Scripture references made in the film and the events that the film portrays; but the Christian watching this film who has lived their faith out in the world will know where they are going to go when they pick up their cross and follow Jesus: in this way 42 is film that invites personal reflection.
 Robinson was able to make giant strides in the areas of racism and racial discrimination as he carried his cross with the help of Branch Rickey and many of his team mates on the Dodgers; 42 shows this story in an exciting and inspiring way and can also be an encouraging film to anyone who is struggling with the challenges of living out their faith in their own vocations in life.